 - Pop up a limited offer just before people leave your site

-That’s it.
-Now you have 10 ways to collect leads on your website and turn it into a stellar lead generation machine.
+Now you have 10 ways to collect leads on your website which can help you turn it into a stellar lead generation machine.
 Which one will you try first?
 Alternatively, you can reach out to a digital marketing agency with proven expertise in onsite lead generation.
 Online marketing and lead generation professionals can bolster your efforts with expert strategies that’ll see you quickly surpass your competitors.

 Emil Kristensen is the CMO and co-founder of Sleeknote: a company that helps e-commerce brands engage their site visitors—without hurting the user experience.